 She should be at school sewing uniforms

-This week she looks after me because
+This week she must look after me because

-They say I am undernourished
+I am undernourished they say –

 All our rice goes to the city in the distance

-What peace I find in this summer morning
+Such peace I find in this summer morning

 The sky’s dome achingly blue